-The primary subject of investigation involves examining the “relevance” of DH factor in Equation (1)-(3).
-The results are presented in table 3, 4 and 5.
-Table 3,4 and 5 show the explanatory power of Twitter-based sentiment index, in addition to risks factors stated in CAPM, Fama-French 3 factor model and Carhart 4 factor model, respectively.
+The primary subject of investigation involved examining the “relevance” of the DH factor in Equations (1)–(3).
+The results are presented in Tables 3, 4 and 5, showing the explanatory power of the Twitter-based sentiment index, in addition to the risk factors stated in the CAPM and the Fama-French three-factor and Carhart four-factor models, respectively.

-Table 3: Regression results: additional explanatory power of Twitter-based sentiment in CAPM
+Table 3.
+Regression results: additional explanatory power of Twitter-based sentiment in CAPM